| AFFORDABLE CAD/CAM SERIESGantry Mills…

 more complicated, longer programs.
 Drip feed allows longer programs to be

+run.
 5. How big is the work envelope?
 This is

 the total area that the mill can possibly cut.
 Perhaps a more accurate